 Calorie Dense

-Dehydrated pasta is calorie-dense, which means there is more provided energy in a smaller serving of food.
-Carbohydrates are the main macromolecule food source that our bodies use to undergo cellular respiration to produce energy for the body.
+Dehydrated pasta is calorie-dense, meaning there is more energy per serving.
+Carbohydrates are the main macromolecule food source that our bodies use to undergo cellular respiration, which produces energy (ATP) for our bodies.

 Dehydrated Vegetables

-Dehydrating pasta provides you with a base ingredient for creating your own homemade backpacking meals.
-You can customize the ingredients and flavors to your specific needs to create delicious meals.
-This is an easy DIY project to help with your nutrition while backpacking since you can control what goes into your own meals.
+Dehydrated pasta provides you with a base ingredient for creating your own homemade backpacking meals.
+You can customize the rest of the ingredients and flavors to your individual taste to create delicious meals.
+This is an easy DIY project to help with your nutrition while backpacking, since you can control what goes into your own meals.

 Faster Rehydrating Process